If you’ve tried several over the counter sinus medications to relieve your sinus headaches with no luck there may be a good reason.

 I know what it is… now what?

 Once you understand the checklist you’ll have a much better idea of which category you fall into.
 Of course, you’ll want to confirm this with your doctor for an official diagnosis.
-If you think that you are one of the majority and that you’re sinus headaches are actually migraines then it’s time to see a headache specialist.
+If you think that you are one of the majority and that your sinus headaches are actually migraine then it’s time to see a headache specialist.
 The good news is that with good treatment and support from a specialist you can significantly improve your condition.

 Many people with headaches and sinus complaints self-treat with over the counter medications like ibuprofen or acetaminophen/paracetamol.
 In most cases, migraine-specific medication and personalized strategies are far more effective.